• Skip to main content

 What is the concerned pet owner to do?

 Acupuncture and herbal medicine might be an option.
-Additionally, laser therapy with fish oil may work.
+Additionally, supplementing with fish oil may work.

 Eastern and alternative medicine also provide options for ailments such as cat allergies, cat cancer, and cat urinary problems and renal failure.